This article looks at what you can do if you think your bills and debt repayments are becoming unmanageable because of coronavirus.

 Why your income may fall

 You may be affected directly by the virus if you get sick and or have to self-isolate because someone in your household has some Coronavirus symptoms.

-But many more people will be affected because of what the government, their employer or other people are doing:
+But many more people have been affected because of what the government, their employer or other people are doing: